 (2)

 Figure 2.
-(1) Rasterized sketch of sample masonry panel; (2) resulting 2D finite element mesh.
+(1) Rasterised sketch of sample masonry panel, (2) resulting 2D finite element mesh.

-AUTOMATED STRATEGIES FOR CREATING FE MESH OF NON-PERIODIC MASONRY
+AUTOMATED STRATEGIES FOR CREATING finite element MESH OF NON-PERIODIC MASONRY

-“Pixel strategy” for 2D FE mesh
+Pixel strategy for 2D finite element mesh

-A fast, effective procedure for the generation of a finite element mesh directly from the rasterized image file of a real masonry element is presented in this section.
-A specific procedure called “pixel strategy” is devised, named after the chosen procedure: in fact, any finite element is automatically created from one pixel of the considered rasterized image file.
-This needs to represent the greyscale or, better, the black-and-white sketch of the considered masonry bond.
+A fast and effective procedure for the generation of an FE mesh directly from the rasterised image file of a real masonry element is presented in this section.
+A specific procedure called ‘pixel strategy’ was devised, named after the chosen procedure, in which a finite element is automatically created from one pixel of the considered rasterised image file.
+The rasterised image needs to be a greyscale or, preferably, a black-and-white sketch of the considered masonry bond.
 A dedicated MATLAB script enables the actual generation of the finite element mesh.
-Taking as input only the real dimensions of the masonry element under consideration, the script first extracts the RGB triplet for each pixel, which is written into an M×N×3 array (M and N are the number of pixels along the vertical and horizontal directions of the image).
-Second, an M×N matrix containing only the Red values of the RGB triplet is extracted from the bigger array; the Red value is actually used as a threshold for determining the physical nature of the pixel (i.e. if it pertains to mortar or to a unit).
-Each pixel is subsequently considered as the centroid of a planar, rectangular-shaped finite element, and the script provides it with a pair of XY coordinates that are aptly calculated from the input global dimensions; the center of the reference system is located at the centroid of the considered masonry element.
-Eventually, the XY coordinates of each finite element’s four adjoining nodes are determined.
-Overall, three matrices are then created: one is the so-called “node matrix”, containing the XY coordinates and ID number of each node (ordered from top to bottom first, and from left to right second); the second is the so-called “element matrix”, containing the ID number of each finite element, the ID numbers of its four nodes (listed in a counter clockwise sense starting from the top-left corner), the XY coordinates of its centroid, and eventually its “material flag” that depends on the Red value of its RGB triplet.
-Finally, the third matrix is the so-called “macro element matrix”: after an ID number is assigned to each unit (“macro element”) in the masonry element here considered, for each macro element this matrix summarizes its ID number and the XY coordinates of its centroid.
+Taking as input only the real dimensions of the masonry element under consideration, the script first extracts the red-green-blue (RGB) triplet for each pixel, which is entered into an M×N×3 array (M and N are the number of pixels along the vertical and horizontal directions of the image).
+Second, an M×N matrix containing only the red values of the RGB triplet is extracted from the larger array.
+The red value is actually used as a threshold for determining the physical nature of the pixel (i.e. if it pertains to mortar or to a unit).
+Each pixel is subsequently considered to be the centroid of a planar, rectangular-shaped finite element, and the script provides it with a pair of XY coordinates that are calculated from the input global dimensions; the centre of the reference system is located at the centroid of the considered masonry element.
+Finally, the XY coordinates of each finite element’s four adjoining nodes are determined.
+Overall, three matrices are thus created: one is the so-called ‘node matrix’, which contains the XY coordinates and the ID number of each node (ordered first from top to bottom and then from left to right); the second is the so-called ‘element matrix’, which contains the ID number of each finite element, the ID numbers of its four nodes (listed in counterclockwise order starting from the top left corner), the XY coordinates of its centroid and finally its ‘material flag’, which is based on the red value of its RGB triplet.
+Finally, the third matrix is the so-called ‘macro element matrix’, which contains the ID number assigned to each unit (‘macro element’) in the masonry element and the XY coordinates of its centroid.